qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 They are also portal entities but not added to the world.

 A portal have these properties
+* The world in which the entity is.
 * The entity position.
 The center of the portal
 * axisW and axisH vector.
 Defines the orientation of the portal.
 These two vectors have to be perpendicular.
 * width, height.
 The area of the portal.